fastvolt/docs/request.md

 request()->phpversion(); // 8.1
 ```

-The request object provides an easy way to access various types of incoming HTTP requests.
+The request class object provides an easy way to access various types of incoming HTTP requests.
 It allows you to retrieve input data, query parameters, headers, uploaded files, and more.

 The request object comes with some methods that extends its functionalities, here are the full list of methods available in FastVolt Framework `Request` object.

-### GET METHOD
+### 📦 GET METHOD

 The `GET` request method is used for getting/retrieving query data in a request body using the `get` and `getQuery` method.